 A child with special needs is a child who has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:

-- Eight years of age or older and Caucasian
+- Any child five years of age or older

 - Member of a sibling group of three or more children placed in the same adoptive home

 - Medically diagnosed disability that substantially limits one of more major life activity, requires professional treatment, assistance in self-care, or the purchase of special equipment